-Clicking the [+] icon from the Home page launches the Setup New Connection wizard.
+Clicking the [+] icon from the home screen launches the Setup New Connection wizard.
 The wizard provides a MySQL connection form to create a new MySQL connection, and includes a option as a step-by-step approach to creating a new MySQL server connection.
-This can also be executed later (on remote connections) when from the home page by clicking the top right corner of a MySQL connection tile:

 Executing this wizard is required to perform tasks requiring shell access to the host.
 For example, starting/stopping the MySQL instance and editing the configuration file.

-For a tutorial that demonstrates the steps outlined below, see the tutorial titled Section 5.2, “Creating A New MySQL Connection (Tutorial)”.
+For a tutorial that demonstrates the following general steps, see Section 5.2, “Creating A New MySQL Connection (Tutorial)”.

 Test DB Connection